MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                     \[FactoryTag \<String\>\]: One of the well-known factory tags supported by the synchronization engine.
 The factoryTag tells the synchronization engine which implementation to use when processing jobs based on this template.
                     \[Metadata \<IMicrosoftGraphSynchronizationMetadataEntry\[\]\>\]: Additional extension properties.
-Unless mentioned explicitly, metadata values should not be changed.
+Unless mentioned explicitly, metadata values shouldn't be changed.
                       \[Key \<String\>\]: synchronizationMetadata
                       \[Value \<String\>\]: Value of the metadata property.
                     \[Schema \<IMicrosoftGraphSynchronizationSchema\>\]: synchronizationSchema